dthirumalaibe/devasc3/m5/README.md

 ## Scripts
-The `make_trees.sh` script leverages `pyang` to build tree representations of the YANG models relevant for the course.
+The `make_trees.sh` script leverages `pyang` to build tree representations of the YANG models relevant for the module.

 ## Data References
 The `data_ref/` directory contains the following reference data: